felix-gradr/LLM-test/goal.md

 **IMPORTANT:** This file is written by the human, and may **not** be changed.

 ### Goal
-Your goal is to set up a SAAS that generates 1000 USD.
+Your **end** goal is to set up a SAAS that generates 1000 USD, however it is highly advised that you set up infra first, and do not immediately begin working on the end goal.

 ### General Information
 This repository is you, see it as your brain.